vuongducphuong/documentation/content/applications/sales/point_of_sale/pricing/pricelists.rst

 You probably know the concept of happy hour: during a certain period of time, the barman gives a discount on some drinks (usually 50% off or a buy one get one free).
 When the period is over, prices go back to normal.
-But how does that relate with Odoo?
+But how does that relate with Leansoft?

-In Odoo, you can set up happy hours.
+In Leansoft, you can set up happy hours.
 It’s one of the many possible uses of *Pricelists*.
 Those *Pricelists* allow the creation of multiple prices for the same product: a regular one and a special one for happy hours.
 Available in the *PoS* app, those are really